Auto Dealers At Risk When They Do NOT Test Employees for Drugs

 Compliance Checklist for Owner-Operators

-For owner-operators, it’s critical for your business to stay in compliance with government regulations.
-Here’s an Owner Operator DOT compliance checklist to help you stay on top of the most common compliance requirements.
-1) Drug and Alcohol Testing Owner-operators are required to participate in a Department of Transportation (DOT) Drug and Alcohol testing program.
-A [...]
+For owner-operators, staying compliant with government regulations is crucial for your business.
+To help you manage the most common requirements, here’s an Owner Operator DOT Compliance Checklist.
+1) Drug and Alcohol Testing Owner-operators must actively participate in a Department of Transportation (DOT) Drug and Alcohol testing program.
+A consortium or third-party administrator handles the [...]

 By |July 20th, 2022|DOT Compliance, DOT Drug Testing, FMCSA Clearinghouse|Comments Off on Compliance Checklist for Owner-Operators